TrainWeb.org Facebook Page

 Map: Ba 25 C 5 Topographic Maps

 Chattalonee Station is the building southwest of the grade crossing of the PENNSYLVANIA rail line and (Green Spring) VALLEY (Road).
-In 1890 it replaced Green Spring Station, with its new name coming from the nearby Chattolanee Hotel that opened the same year on the hill to the north.
+It replaced Green Spring Station in 1890, with its new name coming from the nearby Chattolanee Hotel that opened the same year on the hill to the north.
 The adjacent Chattolanee Spring Water Company was at one time owned by a descendant of President James Monroe.

 Links: Chattalonee Springs, view north from station 1912